Healthcare Providers For ECS

 - Limitations of Ethnicity Based Screening

-- Reduction in Diagnostic Odyssey
+- Reduction in the Diagnostic Journey

 Did you know?
 As many as 77% of individuals used their ECS results to make changes to their pregnancy planning.